BioProBench: A Corpus and Benchmark for Biological Protocol Reasoning in Autonomous Science: Impact Statement

 \section{Impact Statement}

 This work introduces \textbf{BioProBench} and \textbf{ProAgent} to advance the automation of biological experimentation.
 While our contributions significantly enhance protocol comprehension, we acknowledge limitations that have implications for real-world deployment.
 Key limitations include the reliance on LLMs for task structuring, which may introduce subtle model-specific artifacts, and a focus on textual protocols that omits real-world multimodal context (\textit{e.g.}, images, videos).
+Crucially, because this benchmark aims to improve AI systems' ability to reliably interpret and execute biological procedures, we must acknowledge the potential dual-use and biosecurity implications.
+Although \textbf{BioProBench} utilizes purely public and open-access data, enhancing model capabilities in this domain could inadvertently lower the barrier for unsafe or unauthorized handling of sensitive biological materials.
+We strongly advocate that future autonomous scientific agents utilizing these resources implement robust safety alignment, strict access controls, and verifiable biosecurity guardrails prior to real-world laboratory deployment.
 Future work will proceed in two directions: incorporating multimodal data, which will necessitate the development of novel evaluation frameworks to assess visual grounding and cross-modal reasoning in procedural tasks, and, building on ProAgent's success, developing protocol-specialized LLMs using the BioProBench dataset for lightweight adaptation (\textit{e.g.}, LoRA) and advanced RAG architectures.